Redundancy affects many workers over their lifetime

-People whose roles have not been made redundant may find their motivation to do their jobs has diminished; they may also be indecisive, risk-averse and less willing to go "that extra mile"1.
+Redundancy doesn’t just affect those that lose their jobs either, research shows that it affects people at all levels of an organisation.
+Strong emotional responses such as shock, anger and fear are commonly found amongst those that remain employed.
+People whose roles have not been made redundant may also find their motivation to do their jobs has diminished; they could also be more indecisive, risk-averse and less willing to go "that extra mile"